nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 #### Similarly, you can keep Google Calendar updated with KIT.

 With `postgoogle`, you are able to add a task from KIT as an Event to your Google Calendar.
-It also updates task that are added before.
+It also updates tasks that are added before.

 Description: Add or update the specified task to your Google Calendar. <br>